alhasasn/projects/README.md

-Just clone the repo using git or download it and navigate to the directory where you saved it and run it by typing the name of the file
+Just clone the repo using git or download it directly, and navigate to the directory where you saved it and run it by typing the name of the file
 On Mac or Linux
 >>> python3 filename.py
 On Windows